Chocobozzz/PeerTube/FAQ.md

 With that being said, know that we are not against these features *per se*.
 We are always open to discussion about potential PRs bringing in features, even of that kind.
 But we certainly won't dedicate our limited resources to develop them ourselves when there is so much to be done elsewhere.

+## I have found a security vulnerability in PeerTube.
+Where and how should I report it?

+We have a policy for contributions related to security.
+Please refer to [SECURITY.md](./SECURITY.md)